PatternsTechGit/PT_NGRX/README.md

 # **State management with NgRx**

 ## **What Is NgRx?**

-[NgRx](https://auth0.com/blog/state-management-in-angular-with-ngrx-1/) is a framework for building `reactive applications` in Angular.
-NgRx is inspired by the `Redux pattern` - unifying the events in your application and deriving state using RxJS.
+[NgRx](https://auth0.com/blog/state-management-in-angular-with-ngrx-1/) is a **framework for building `reactive applications` in Angular.
+NgRx is inspired by the `Redux pattern`** - unifying the events in your application and deriving state using RxJS.
 At a high level, NgRx `stores a single state` and uses actions to express state changes.
 NgRx excels in managing complex states, making it ideal for applications with a lot of user interactions and multiple data sources.

 ## **How Does NgRx Work**
 NgRx is made up of five main components - **Store, Actions, Reducers, Selectors,** and **Effects**.

 NgRx uses the Redux concept of **unidirectional data flow**, where all application data goes through the same lifecycle.
-This unidirectional data flow makes the application's state more predictable and thus easier to understand.
+This **unidirectional data flow makes the application's state more predictable and thus easier to understand**.
 This flow only applies to the state management layer and is not to be confused with the unidirectional data flow of the presentation layer.
 The following diagram shows the state management lifecycle in NgRx.

 ![01_ngrx-how-it-works](https://user-images.githubusercontent.com/100709775/169290425-4942c6c5-4dcf-455c-89f3-3b6a13dcfc97.png)

 ## **Store**
 You can think of this as a **client-side database**.
 The Store in NgRx acts as the application's single source of truth.
 It reflects the current state of the application.

 ## **Actions**